 Metro Heating and Cooling is here to help with all your heating, cooling, and Indoor Air Quality needs.

-What should I do if my system is not heating?
+What should I do if my heating is not working?

-If you have no heat or hot water, do a quick inspection of your heating system:
+If you have no heat or hot water, quickly inspect your heating system:

 - Check the fuse or breaker at the electrical panel

 - Check to see if the power switch is on at the furnace/boiler